amr-abdelfattah/iOS-FileDownloadingCenter/README.md

                        switch state {

                        case .error:
-                       // Do Your Staff.
+                       // Do Your stuff.

                         case .completed:
-                        // Do Your Staff.
+                        // Do Your stuff.

                        default:
                            break